"It's not hard, it's just uncomfortable."

 But what about the next steps for the reflective process of the teacher-led evaluation?

-How can this process be elevated to help all teachers become more reflective, connected and collaborative
+How can this process be elevated to help all teachers become more reflective, connected and collaborative?

 Is one teacher sharing his or her process only with an administrator truly transparent or growth-minded?